 Fred Hu is Chairman and founder of Primavera.
 Dr. Hu has served as Chairman of Primavera since its inception in 2010.
 Prior to Primavera, Dr. Hu served in various roles at Goldman Sachs from 1997 to 2010, including serving as Chairman of Greater China at Goldman Sachs Group, Inc. From 1991 to 1996, Dr. Hu served as an economist at the International Monetary Fund (IMF) in Washington D.C., where he engaged in macroeconomic research, policy consultations and technical assistance for member country governments including China.
 Dr. Hu currently is a member of the board of directors of Hong Kong Exchanges and Clearing Limited and UBS Group AG.
 Dr. Hu also serves as a co-director of the National Center for Economic Research and professor at Tsinghua University, and he is also an adjunct professor at the Chinese University of Hong Kong and Peking University.
-In addition, Dr. Hu is a member of the Advisory Committees of the Harvard Kennedy School of Government, Mossavar-Rahmani Center for Business and Government, Stanford Center for International Development, and the Jerome A. Chazen Institute of International Business at Columbia University.
-He is the author of several books and other publications in the areas of economics and finance and on China and Asian economic.
+In addition, Dr. Hu is a member of the Council of Foreign Relations' Global Advisory Board, a member of Harvard University Global Advisory Council, and a member of the Advisory Committees of the Harvard Kennedy School of Government, Mossavar-Rahmani Center for Business and Government, Stanford Center for International Development, and the Jerome A. Chazen Institute of International Business at Columbia University.
+He is the author of several books and other publications in the areas of economics and finance and on China and Asian economies.
+Dr. Hu has advised the Chinese government on financial and pension reform, state-owned enterprise (SOE) restructuring and macroeconomic policies.
+Dr. Hu is a trustee of China Medical Board and the Co-Chairman of the Nature Conservatory's Asia Pacific Council.
 Dr. Hu brings to our Board extensive expertise in international affairs and the Chinese economy.
 In addition, Dr. Hu brings valuable business, strategic development and corporate leadership experience as well as expertise in economics, finance and global capital markets.

-Joey Wat Age 47 Director Since 2017
+Joev Wat Age 47 Director Since 2017